tmax818/github-pull-request-basics/README.md

 ### Pull Request to a Source Repository

-1. Let's pretend that the learn-co-students organization has a repo called awesome-lab, and we make a "fork" from this repo at `https://github.com/learn-co-students/awesome-lab`.
+1. Let's pretend that the learn-co-students organization has a repo called awesome-lab, and we make a "fork" of the repo `https://github.com/learn-co-students/awesome-lab`.
 2. You would now have a _copy_ of that repo on your Github account ("organization") i.e.
    `https://github.com/your-user-name/awesome-lab`.
 Technologists would say you "forked" the `awesome-lab` repo from the `learn-co-students` organization